On homological mirror symmetry of toric Calabi-Yau three-folds: Intersections

-The reason for this is that $b$ is also an intersection point between the section $\lambda$ (i.e. the graph of $d \tilde \vartheta_{\epsilon}$) and the zero section in the reduced space.
-It seems reasonable to expect that the Maslov index computed in $X$ coincides with the one computed in the reduced space.
-Now, recall that in the case of the cotangent bundle of a smooth $n$-dimensional manifold, the Maslov index at a transversal intersection point $b$ between the zero section and the graph of an exact one form $d \phi$ is $n-\operatorname{Ind}(\phi, b)$.
-Since the reduced space is a cotangent bundle (modulo a lattice), the above formula holds in the reduced space, and thus we hope it continues to hold in $X$.
+\end{proof} In order to use this lemma in our situation one should prove the existence of the $S^1$-invariant form $\Omega$.
+Now, recall that in the case of the cotangent bundle of a smooth $n$-dimensional manifold, the Maslov degree at a transversal intersection point $b$ between the zero section and the graph of an exact one form $d \phi$ is $n-\operatorname{Ind}(\phi, b)$, where $\operatorname{Ind}(\phi, b)$ denotes the Morse index of $\phi$ at $b$.
+Since the reduced space is a cotangent bundle (modulo a lattice), the above formula holds in the reduced space.
+Hence, the above lemma would give

 Now, observe that $J$-holomorphic strips connecting two intersection points $b$ and $b'$ with boundary on $\sigma_0$ and $L_{\ell}$ may exist only if $D \vartheta(b) = D \vartheta(b')$.
 This is true for topological reasons.
 Indeed, a strip is a topological disc with half of the boundary on $\sigma_0$ and the other half on $L_{\ell}$.
 Assume $D \vartheta(b) = m \in M$.
 Then the first half of the boundary gives a path $(\beta(t), m)$, with $\beta(0) = b$ and $\beta(1) = b'$ and the second half gives a path from $(b, D \vartheta(b))$ to $(b', D\vartheta(b'))$ in $N_{\R} \times M_{\R}$ along the graph of $D \vartheta$.
 If the disc exists with this boundary in the quotient $N_{\R} \times M_{\R}/ M$, then the latter path must close up, i.e., we must have $D \vartheta(b)=D\vartheta(b')$.